 On the first day of demonstrations, on Friday, March 30, an estimated 30,000 Gazans joined the March.
 While there were many who protested peacefully, there were large groups of protestors who approached the border fence intending to damage or break through the demarcation line.
 These violent groups came to the protest with Molotov cocktails, explosives and burning tires, and some carried guns.

-The Israel Defense Forces (IDF), per their rules of engagement, reacted to this activity close to the border, utilizing tear gas, rubber bullets and live fire, killing sixteen and injuring between 700-1000, primarily by tear gas and other riot dispersing weapons.
-The IDF says that of those killed, at least 11 were identified (some by the IDF, some by Hamas and Islamic Jihad) as active members of Hamas and other terrorist groups and that, as set in their rules of engagement, the IDF fired only on those who were attempting to take action against the border fence or Israeli soldiers.
+The Israel Defense Forces (IDF) reacted to this activity close to the border, utilizing tear gas, rubber bullets and live fire, killing sixteen and injuring between 700-1000, primarily by tear gas and other riot dispersing weapons.
+The IDF says that of those killed, at least 11 were identified (some by the IDF, some by Hamas and Islamic Jihad themselves) as active members of Hamas and other terrorist groups and they assert that the IDF fired only on those who were attempting to take action against the border fence or Israeli soldiers.

-Israeli officials have asserted throughout this crisis that the IDF’s actions are defensive in nature, and are being taken to protect Israel’s sovereignty from those seeking to breach it.
+Israeli officials have asserted throughout this crisis that the IDF’s actions are defensive in nature, and are being taken to protect Israeli communities on the other side of the barrier from those seeking to breach it.

 What is Hamas’ goal with the March of Return?

 Through the mobilization of the March of Return, Hamas is apparently aiming to affirm its relevancy as the leader of the Palestinians and to divert attention from the deep dissatisfaction among the people of Gaza with Hamas’ management of the Gaza Strip.